How will Brexit affect your consumer rights?

-But if that repair or replacement doesn’t fix the situation, you can ask for a price reduction which can be up to 100% of the cost of the digital content.
+But if a repair or replacement isn't possible or doesn’t fix the situation, you can ask for a price reduction which can be up to 100% of the cost of the digital content.

 The retailer will have to compensate you if any device or other digital content you own is damaged as a result of the digital content you've downloaded.

 This applies where that damage would not have occurred had ‘reasonable care and skill’ been exercised in the provision of the digital content - even if that content was provided free of charge.

 Digital content covered

 - Any digital content for which you have paid for - whether that’s with money, a gift card or credits.

 - Any free digital content supplied with goods, services of other digital content for which you pay a price.
 For example, a digital programme you need to download in order to watch a paid-for online streaming service.